 For instance, it means that the leaders in society cannot be elected based on wealth, power, or beauty, unless they have the moral heroism—i.e. the conviction to use their will to fight evil.
 Other attributes such as wealth, power, and beauty, come from the moral heroism.
 And once the hero has acquired all kinds of qualities, he can also stand detached from each one of them.
 The key point is that being a yashasvi who slays dragons and conquers evil is more important than wealth, power, beauty, and renunciation.
 And even more important than being the hero is being knowledgeable.
 Thus, a leader is defined first by knowledge, then by the desire to conquer evil, then by capabilities such as wealth, power, beauty, and renunciation, which act as assistants in the battle against evil.

 At the present moment, most leaders are elected due to wealth, power, and beauty.
 Some are even elected due to poverty and being deprived.
 They are not true heroes and they don’t represent goodness because they have no will to battle evil and deliver justice in society.
 Furthermore, they have very little knowledge to distinguish good from evil.

 The Varna System of Social Organization

 In Vedic social organization, knowledge is imparted by the Brahmana, the Kshatriya are the heroes who lead the battle against evil and deliver justice, the Vaisya are owners of wealth, power, and beauty, while the Sudra engage in labor and toil.
 Society is thus divided into four main classes as parts of a single body that must function as a whole.

-The Vedic Varna system is not an archaic social structure that has become meaningless now.
+The Vedic Varna system is not an archaic social structure.
 Neither is this structure just a material principle of organizing society.
 Rather, the Varna system is the most scientific method of organizing society, and its structure is based on the different qualities and forms of Lord Viṣṇu.
 By imbibing this structure, the human society can be modeled after the spiritual society.
 But if we don’t understand the scientific theory underlying the six qualities, how the qualities are related to the others or lack the knowledge that the world is built from transcendent qualities, then we will keep trying atheistic, impersonal, and ultimately ignorant models that are widely prevalent today.

-The atheistic models appear sweet in the beginning as they are based on the idea that everyone is free, that there is no authority to judge our actions, and that we are the masters of creating our own reality.
-But very soon we find that everyone has their own version of the truth and good, everyone is using their free will in whatever way they want, and everybody insists on not being judged by the others.
-Such a society can only result in disorganization and the quest for truly heroic leaders.
-But, sometimes the merits of a system are understood only by suffering the demerits of the alternative.
+The atheistic models appear sweet in the beginning as they are based on the idea that everyone is free, that there is no authority to judge our actions, and that we are the masters of creating our own destiny.
+But very soon we find that everyone has their own version of the truth, right, and good, everyone is using their free will in whatever way they want, and everybody insists on not being judged by the others.
+Such a society results in disorganization and the quest for truly heroic leaders.
+The merits of a system are known by the demerits of the alternative.

 Society Needs Knowledge and Heroes

-I noted earlier in this post that every society is built upon the stories of heroes.
+Every society is built upon the stories of heroes.
 However, the ideal society is built upon those stories, which are in turn built on true knowledge.
-The tree of Vedic literature is hence organized with śruti as the true knowledge and smṛti as the stories.
+The tree of Vedic literature is hence organized with śruti as the true knowledge and smṛti as the stories based on this knoweldge.
 The śruti is the philosophical basis of the world—i.e. the Absolute Truth.
 The smṛti represents the perfect incarnation or example of that Absolute Truth.
 The śruti are meant for the highest class of people—the Brahmana—in society.
 The smṛti are the real-world practical guides and examples for the other three classes—Kshatriya, Vaishya, and Sudra.
 Both philosophy and heroic stories are needed today.

-By listening to the smṛti such as Śrimad Bhāgavatam we can find the real-world examples to be emulated.
-By listening to the śruti such as Bhagavad-Gita we can find the philosophical basis on which we can understand why these stories are worthy of emulation.
+By listening to the smṛti such as Śrimad Bhāgavatam we can find the lives of heroes to be emulated.
+By listening to the śruti such as Bhagavad-Gita we can find the philosophical foundations on which we can understand why these stories are perfect and therefore worthy of emulation.
 The narrations of Śrimad Bhāgavatam are the stories of heroes, and the philosophy of Bhagavad-Gita is the true knowledge.